Leitirion/ts-some-examples/README.md

 <!-- toc -->
 ## Step 2 Basic Types

-Learn how to use type annotation to define the static type for variables, function parameters, and return values.
+Learn how to use a lot of TS types and return values.

 ---------
 <!-- toc -->